 Every client has its own process and payment type.
 Sometimes a client will want the writer to send an invoice when the work is done, or they pay half upfront and the remainder when the work is handed in.
 Sometimes, clients simply want a Paypal message reminding them payment is due, and then a check is dispersed.
 Other clients have intricate computer systems that tell them when it’s time to pay a writer, and no action is needed on the part of the freelancer.

 Many individuals and smaller businesses like the convenience of Paypal.
 However, large organizations stick to the more traditional system of sending checks by the due date noted on submitted invoices.

 Whatever kind of payment schedule is used, the writer has to be really good at budgeting and money management because the onus is on them to get paid in a timely fashion.

 Why Are There Freelance Writers?

 One reason this career exists is that people, or companies, often need only one project done at a time, such as one booklet written to launch a new product.
-Or, a large or small business needs copy produced for their new website.
+Perhaps a business needs copy produced for its new website.
 Hence, there’s no reason to hire an employee.
 Instead, it’s simpler to enter into an agreement or contract with an individual writer.
 Even if the business ends up having several projects in a year, it's still less expensive to farm out the work as opposed to hiring an employee who requires benefits such as health care.

-The life of a freelance writer is not only an independent life with a great deal of flexibility if one becomes skilled in the business side (and works hard enough) it can become a financially successful life.
+The life of a freelance writer is not only an independent one with a great deal of flexibility.
+If one becomes skilled in the business side (and works hard enough) it can become a financially successful life.